 What will you study in the Discovery Program?

-As a student in the Discovery Program you will take the course Understanding the Contemporary World (course code 01-01-120) that enables you to discover the connections between the social and political contexts of a variety of disciplines, including literature, music, popular culture and visual arts.
+As a student in the Discovery Program, you will take the course Understanding the Contemporary World (course code 01-01-120) that enables you to discover the connections between the social and political contexts of a variety of disciplines, including literature, music, popular culture and visual arts.
 What is most important is that you will have the opportunity to in this course to receive extra support in small tutorial groups.
 These tutorials will provide you with knowledge about study skills and resources on campus so that you can set your objectives not only for your university studies but also for your future career.
-In addition you will take the courses Effective Writing 1 and Effective Writing II (course codes 01-01-150 and 01-01-151) that provide communication skills needed for success not only at university but also throughout your future career.
+In addition, you will take the courses Effective Writing 1 and Effective Writing II (course codes 01-01-150 and 01-01-151) that provide communication skills needed for success not only at university but also throughout your future career.

-What other courses are available for students in the Discovery Program?
+What are other courses available for students in the Discovery Program?

 Students whose major is “undeclared” can enrol in the following courses among others: